-The following excerpt is from an op-ed, SLO medical community won’t help terminally ill patients like me die with dignity, by Christine Whaley that first appeared in the San Luis Obispo Tribune on August 8, 2018.
-Christine died peacefully in her own home on August 25, 2018.
+Christine shared her story in June of 2018.
+The following excerpt is from her op-ed SLO medical community won’t help terminally ill patients like me die with dignity, which first appeared in the San Luis Obispo Tribune on August 8 of that year.
+Christine died peacefully in her own home weeks later on August 25.

 I became eligible several weeks ago for a prescription for medical aid in dying because my prognosis to live is six months or less (three to six months).
 Without the prescription, the tumor in my throat will likely tighten my airway, suffocating me.
 It’s scary.
 It’s terrifying.